hydro

 params Object

-totalRainfall (total rainfall of the larger area), weights (array of relative weights/proportions of smaller sub-areas)
+Contains: totalRainfall (total rainfall of the larger area), basinAreas (array of areas), distances (array of distances).

 Author: